SUSE/kucero/README.md

-Kucero (KUbernetes CErtificate ROtation) is a Kubernetes daemonset that performs safe automatic Kubernetes control plane certificate rotation when the certificate rediaul time is below than user configured time period.
+Kucero (KUbernetes CErtificate ROtation) is a Kubernetes daemonset that performs safe automatic Kubernetes control plane certificate rotation when the certificate residual time is below than user configured time period.

 ## Requirements